Aravinth-K/nanoGPT/dev_log.md

 * Are we currently doing the "multiple position" training?
 Yes.
 * Do we need multiple prediciton heads for every layer?
 Maybe.
 * Should we add a bias to the prediction heads?
+* What is the effect of scaling the loss by 1/ln(2)?
+* What is the actual performance of the model that is reported?
+Is it the loss averaging over predictions at all positions or just the last position?